CartoDB/documentation/app/content/angular/getting-started.md

 </div>
 ```

-The style definition includes the CSS styles for ensuring the map takes almost all of the remaining space:
+The style definition includes the CSS styles to ensure the map takes almost all of the remaining space:

 ```css
 .map-container {